zhujunqing1996/Kaggle-used-cars-dataset/README.md

 # Kaggle-used-cars-dataset
 The purpose of this project is to develop a machine learning model to predict the price of a used car based on a used-car dataset from craiglist on Kaggle (https://www.kaggle.com/austinreese/craigslist-carstrucks-data).
+Tableau visualization for feature selection is available at  https://public.tableau.com/app/profile/junqing.zhu/viz/Kaggleusedcarvisualization/HowOdometerYearandStateaffectPrice.